-What does this mean for Branch and Support Group volunteers?
+What does this mean for support group volunteers?

 The Huntington's Disease Association has specific expectations of our volunteers to ensure they adhere to and follow our policies and procedures including health and safety.

 All volunteers are responsible for taking care of their own health and safety and others who may be affected by their actions while volunteering and complying with any duty or requirement under the Health and Safety Act.